 Creating purposeful, agile plans

-Leaders need clear, compelling, and well managed plans to support individual, team and organizational success.
+Leaders need clear, compelling, and well managed plans to support individual, team and organisational success.
 The approach taken needs to be robust enough to deliver sustainable performance whilst being agile enough to respond to the changing environment.
 Plans and progress are reviewed regularly and transparently.

 In practice, agile leaders anticipate and read trends, provide a compelling future-focused vision and direction, and regularly review and update plans so they are relevant, compelling and effective.